luke-beep/tiktok-live-studio-optimizer/README.md

 ## Roadmap

 - [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add "How to Contribute" section
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish
+- [ ] Add a settings configuration file

 See the [open issues](https://github.com/luke-beep/tiktok-live-studio-optimizer/issues) for a full list of proposed features (and known issues).